reejit/NSFW-image-detector/README.md

 https://nsfw-web-api.herokuapp.com/pred?text=https://disco.scrolller.com/media/5bfac.jpg

 What it does?
-It detects Not Safe For Work Images by calculating a NSFW score and classifying them into five categories:     Drawing,Hentai,Neutral,Porn,Sexy.Images can be uploaded directly from the client's computer or through a GET or POST request with the source of the image.
+It detects Not Safe For Work Images by calculating a NSFW score and classifying them into five categories:     Drawing, Hentai, Neutral, Porn, Sexy.
+Images can be uploaded directly from the client's computer or through a GET or POST request with the source of the image.

 What is it?
 It's a Convolutional Neural Network model(Inception v3) deployed using Flask ,tensorflow-lite ,Pillow, Python3.6, Tensorflow 2.0, Swagger.